stateset/core/readme.md

 ### Development Mode (Manual Setup)

-For development and testing purposes, you can run a local single-node blockchain:
+For development and testing purposes, you can run a local single-node blockchain.
+If you built with `make`, replace `./statesetd` below with `./build/statesetd`.

 #### 1. Initialize the Node